tr3kl0v/stop-sauron/README.md

 ### Want to Help?

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
+Please run stop-sauron with the `-x` flag and submit the generated `debug.log` always in your ticket.
 Feel free to create an issue and submit all you think will help.

 ### Appendix